Chapter 9. Connection Points

 declared using the COM standard calling convention and are all

 purely virtual.
-The first method is _LocDEQueryInterface
+The first method is _LocDEQueryInterface,

 1class ATL_NO_VTABLE _IDispEvent {